harmony-one/1ns-docs/learning/README.md

 # Harmony dot-country knowledge transfer

-*Disclaimer: These learning sessions are based on John’s tooling, different IDE’s, development approaches are valid.
-Also there may be better subject matter experts in different languages who could improve upon approaches below.
-Harmony Team members should augment with additional information where available.*
+*Disclaimer: These learning sessions are based on the author's (John Whitton) tooling.
+In practice there are different approaches for different IDEs.
+They could be further improved by subject matter experts.
+Harmony team members should feel feel to revise and augment the documents.*

-***Note: The following information will be moved into github and videos will be stored in a gcloud bucket.***

 ## Learning Sessions Overview